Thatching in Glamorgan

 Tranqil times… At Rhoose, which overlooks the Mor Hafren, or Bristol Channel.
 The Edwardian thatch shown, follows a localised thatching variation, seen in other images; of using combed thatch, in a somewhat long straw manner.
 With extra external fixings being used.
 This village sill has thatch, but now hosts Cardiff Airport, a somewhat noisy neighbour…

-Old Barry… This large town still has some thatch.
-This Edwardian winter scene, shows typical combed wheat reed thatching.
+Old Barry… Lying between Rhoose and Sully, this large town still has some thatch.
+The early 1900’s winter scene,above, shows typical combed wheat reed thatching.
 With the house on the right having been repaired.

 Finally, another thatch at Bonvilston, and a cautionary tale from the village…